 You can try all the crazy diets you want, but at the end of the day, eating good, real food is truest and simplest way to maintain a healthy weight.
 Because you have to eat, you might as well eat foods that keep your metabolism at its peak.

 Scroll through to find out what they are!

 Are you getting enough iron?
-Over 20 percent women are not, and your body needs iron to carry out its calorie-burning processes effectively.
+Over 20 per cent women are not, and your body needs iron to carry out its calorie-burning processes effectively.
 Iron facilitates the flow of oxygen throughout the body, which helps increase energy and your metabolism.
-Just one cup of lentils provides 35 percent of your daily iron needs, plus protein and fiber, which aid in digestion.
+Just one cup of lentils provides 35 per cent of your daily iron needs, plus protein and fibre, which aid in digestion.

 Your body works harder when digesting protein than when it’s digesting fat or carbohydrates.
 Eating good lean meats like white meat chicken and turkey helps speed up your metabolism simply because they require so much energy to fully digest.
 Plus, all that protein helps preserve your muscle mass to keep your metabolism at its peak.

 Berries, especially strawberries and raspberries, are high in fibre that your body can’t digest, but tries to anyway, burning calories in the process.
 Eating red berries also releases certain hormones and enzymes that benefit digestion.

 Oats not only keep your insulin levels low after you eat them, preventing blood sugar spikes that signal your body to store fat, but they also have plenty of fibre.
 As your body breaks down that fibre, it burns calories.

 Citrus fruits, especially lemons and grapefruits, are great for digestion.
 They’re low in sugar and contain an antioxidant that can help lower your blood sugar response after meals—and the vitamin C helps your body metabolize fat faster.